The Statistical Mechanics of Indistinguishable Energy States and the Glass Transition: Phenomenological Considerations

 \section{Phenomenological Considerations}

-In glass-forming liquids, the relaxation time ($\tau$), and viscosity ($\eta$) are essential for understanding the glass transition, and can be computed directly from the distribution function and the configurational entropy ($\mathcal{S}_{l}$)\cite{dyrermp2006}.
+In glass-forming liquids, the relaxation time ($\tau$), and viscosity ($\eta$) are essential for understanding the nature of the transition, and can be computed directly from the distribution function and the configurational entropy ($\mathcal{S}_{l}$)\cite{dyrermp2006}.
 Both are related by $\tau = \eta /G_\infty$, where $G_\infty$ is the infinite frequency shear modulus.
 Typical values for $\tau$ in a liquid are $10^{-1}-10$ seconds and near $T=T_g$, $\tau$ is of the order $10^2-10^3$ seconds\cite{dyrermp2006}.
 Adam and Gibbs proposed that the relaxation of a supercooled liquid requires a cooperatively rearranging region (CRR), having a size that is inversely proportional to $\mathcal{S}_{l}$\cite{adamgibbs1965}.
 It follows that a widely used connection between the $\mathcal{S}_{l}$ and $\tau$ is given by the Adam-Gibbs (AG) relation\cite{jones2002soft},

 Since a glass is expected to be several orders of magnitude more viscous than liquid, it is important to establish a clear line of demarcation.
-Clearly, $\tau$ is a kinetic variable governed by thermally activated processes, therefore if one considers a distribution of energy barriers $\Delta E $, the average relaxation time of glass should slow faster as $T$ is reduced\cite{gotze1992relaxation}.
+Clearly, $\tau$ is a kinetic variable governed by thermally activated processes, therefore if one considers an activation energy $E_A $, the average relaxation time of a glass should slow faster as $T$ is reduced\cite{gotze1992relaxation}.
 Thus, highly viscous liquids are to be compared against the benchmark, Arrhenius activation law\cite{jones2002soft,march2002liquid},

 Another essential concept is the Kauzmann Temperature $T_K$\cite{kauzmann1948,march2002liquid,dyrermp2006}.
-As a liquid is supercooled, its configurational entropy $\mathcal{S}_{l}$ decreases drastically until it reaches the crystal threshold value of $\mathcal{S}_l$.
+As a liquid is supercooled, its configurational entropy $\mathcal{S}_{l}$ decreases drastically until it reaches the crystal threshold value.
 If one extrapolates this decrease, $\mathcal{S}_{l}$ would appear to vanish at $T=T_K$.
 This leads to a paradox since $\mathcal{S}_l$ would take on values lower than that of an ordered crystal.
 The precise resolution is still elusive, but extremely important here because $\mathcal{S}_l$ will be computed explicitly for classical particles with indistinguishable energy levels and $\mathcal{S}_l$ appears to vanish precisely at some $T_K$, suggesting that the system has a glass transition.
 Additionally, I have determined a material dependence of $T_K $, on the single particle, molecular energy bandwith $W$ and chemical potential $\mu$.

 The AG relation of Equation (\ref{equ:adamg}) can be used to provide an intuitive derivation of the celebrated Vogel-Fulcher-Tammann (VFT) law, which is a prevalent description of ``super-Arrhenius" behavior near $T=T_g$\cite{fulcher1925,jones2002soft,march2002liquid}.
 In a more realistic description of a glass, the effective barrier $\Delta E$ is not constant, rather it increases as the temperature decreases because the system must move cooperatively to relax.
 As the system approaches the ideal glass limit, the number of states decreases and $\tau$ increases explosively.
 The VFT law is the standard empirical fit for the viscosity of fragile glass-formers.
 Near the glass transition, it is thought that $\mathcal{S}_{l}(T) \approx C \left( 1 - \frac{T_K}{T} \right)$.
 Substituting this into Equation (\ref{equ:adamg}) yields the VFT form\cite{jones2002soft,march2002liquid}: